paulwarhurst01/SYSC4001_Assign3/README.txt

     -> Delete (W) - Function 2 - Delete Every word matching - Use memmove in while loop -> Remove (target-sentence) - Function 3 - memmove, check for period before
-    -> Search (A) - Function 4 - use two while loops to find ending and starting periods
+    -> Search (A) - Function 4 - use two while loops to find ending and starting periods -> Send message from text-manager to user informing them of operation completetion.

 Calculating Average:
 Average will be found from latest 10 runs of operation.